 Upon the recommendation of the Audit Committee, which conducted an annual review of the firm's performance, our Board of Directors has selected PricewaterhouseCoopers LLP, independent auditors, which we sometimes refer to as PwC, to audit our financial statements for the year ending December 31, 2016.
 PwC has audited our financial statements for each fiscal year since our incorporation.
 Although stockholder approval of the selection of PwC is not required by law, our Board of Directors believes that it is advisable to give stockholders the opportunity to ratify this selection.
-The affirmative vote of holders of a majority of the shares of our common stock represented at the Annual Meeting is necessary to ratify the appointment of PwC as our independent auditors.
-In the event stockholders do not ratify the selection of PwC as our independent auditors, the Audit Committee will reconsider its selection.
+The affirmative vote of holders of a majority of the shares of our common stock represented at the Annual Meeting is necessary to ratify the selection of PwC as our independent auditors.
+In the event stockholders do not ratify the selection.
 Representatives of PwC are expected to be present at the Annual Meeting and will have an opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.